“There’s no way I can assure you that it won’t be completely traumatizing.”

 I was in the car when I told Linnea.

-I was texting when I told Ariel and Evan.
+I was texting when I told Ariel and my husband (we were just friends at the time, aww).

 I was driving around in a hot mess when I told Roger.